ZanSara/zansara.github.io/content/posts/2024-09-05-odsc-europe-voice-agents-part-1.md

 ### LLM-based

-The introduction of instruction-tuned GPT models like ChatGPT revolutionized the field of natural languahe understanding and, with it, the way bots can be built today.
+The introduction of instruction-tuned GPT models like ChatGPT revolutionized the field of natural language understanding and, with it, the way bots can be built today.
 LLMs are naturally good at conversation and can formulate natural replies to any sort of question, making the conversation feel much more natural than with any technique that was ever available earlier.

 However, LLMs tend to be harder to control.
-Their very ability of generating naturally souding responses for anything makes them behave in ways that are often unexpected to the developer of the chatbot: for example, users can get the LLM-based bot to promise them anything they ask for, or they can be convinced to say something incorrect or even occasionally lie.
+Their very ability of generating naturally sounding responses for anything makes them behave in ways that are often unexpected to the developer of the chatbot: for example, users can get the LLM-based bot to promise them anything they ask for, or they can be convinced to say something incorrect or even occasionally lie.

 The problem of controlling the conversation, one that traditionally was always on the user's side, is now entirely on the shoulders of the developers and can easily backfire.